josh-W42/project_2/README.md

 ## Some Notes:

 - As of right now, some features are incomplete if you were to look at the planning markdown file.
-I'll work on this project in spare time and I'll try to add more of these features over time!
+I'll work on this project and add more of these features over time!